-- Waterproof features.
-The needs of your marine battery charger also depend upon where you'll be using it.
+Additionally, the needs of your marine battery charger depend upon where you'll be using it.
 If you'll be charging your battery in damp environments, it's important to have a shock-resistant and waterproof battery charger.
 A vibration resistant charger is also helpful if you'll be carrying it in your car or boat, as the extra strength will help prolong your charger life and functionality.

 Please Make a Selection to Find the Perfect Fit

 Results will appear when all fields are complete.